- Eligibility Criteria

 - Enter your bank information

-- Third Friday in December: Due date for fall allocation
+- Second Friday in December: Due date for fall allocation

 - First Friday in May: Due date for spring allocation

 Extension beyond the deadlines will not be allowed.
 If you do not request your funding by the dates above you will lose the balance of your child care subsidy.